-IAS Exam is a national level examination organized by UPSC.
-It is a 3-level exam starting with preliminary round followed by the Mains Exam and Personal Interview of the shortlisted candidates.
+IAS 2021 dates will be released by UPSC in February 2021.
+This exam is a national level examination organized by UPSC.
+It is a 3-level exam starting with a preliminary round followed by the Mains Exam and Personal Interview of the shortlisted candidates.
+Latest Sarkari Exam Alerts, Sarkari Result & Vacancies 2020

-In this article, we will be focusing on one of the most important topic of Gupta Empire Viz.
+In this article, we will be focusing on one of the most important topics of the Gupta Empire Viz.
 Officers of the Gupta Empire.
 The empire was divided into 26 provinces.
 Provinces were also divided into Vishayas and put under the control of the Vishayapatis.

 The Gupta Empire is referred to as the Golden Age of India because of the extensive inventions and discoveries in science, technology, engineering, art, dialectic, literature, logic, mathematics, astronomy, religion and philosophy that illuminated the elements of Hindu Culture.